yakzi/tour-guider/README.md

 Browse and take part in tours created by guides.
 Observe, like, and share those which You like.
 Travelling with TourGuider is fun and simple.

 ## Features
--Create guide or normal user account
+* Create guide or normal user account
--Take part in tours
+* Take part in tours
--Add tours to observed
+* Add tours to observed
--View history of tours that you have participated in -Add trip as a Guide, previously buying an application subscription via PayPal -Browse tours
+* View history of tours that you have participated in
+* Add trip as a Guide, previously buying an application subscription via PayPal
+* Browse tours
--Rate tours
+* Rate tours

 ## Technologies
 * Android Studio